Librarians in popular culture

 Librarians in popular culture can be found across many different mediums, including film, television, music and literature.
 Their portrayal is varied and can represent or subvert various stereotypes.
+Libraries and librarians are recurring elements in fiction.

 Films

 According to Ann Seidl, director of the documentary The Hollywood Librarian, librarians in film are often portrayed as meek, timid, and unassertive in nature.
 After indexing hundreds of appearances of librarians in film, she found that "the shorter the reference to a librarian in a film, the worse the stereotype."
 Additionally, in an article looking at library stereotypes perpetrated in Hollywood movies, academic librarian Jennifer Snoek-Brown argued that films, as well as TV shows, often get "library call numbers wrong," but stated that "the usefulness, trustworthiness, and purpose of librarians" is often conveyed, and librarians in film are "becoming more ethnically diverse."

 By the 1950s, movies had established the stereotype of librarians as "spinsters" and "eggheads".
 Thus, female movie librarians are usually unmarried, prim, and introverted.
 They are usually young and may be attractive, but dress drably and are sexually repressed.
 The "fate-worse-than-death view of librarians" is particularly evident in movies such as It's a Wonderful Life and The Music Man.
 In It's a Wonderful Life (1946), Mary Hatch Bailey (played by Donna Reed), is depicted as an "old maid."
 It is also evident in films like Foul Play which features a shy San Francisco librarian fall in love with a "goofy cop."
 In contrast, male movie librarians – mild, intelligent, and timid – have fewer and less important roles.

 Another stereotype mentioned is the staggeringly rude and unhelpful librarian (John Rothman) in Sophie's Choice (1982), who barks at Sophie Zawistowski (Meryl Streep) "Do you want me to draw you a map?!"
-More recently and continuing the stereotype of unpleasant librarians, in the Disney/Pixar film Monsters University (2013), Alison Nastasi of Flavorwire says the university librarian "isn’t fond of noise and doesn’t think twice about tossing rowdy students out the window into a pond below".
-Another example of this librarian depicted in Citizen Kane.
+More recently and continuing the stereotype of unpleasant librarians, in the Disney/Pixar film Monsters University (2013), Alison Nastasi of Flavorwire says the university librarian "isn't fond of noise and doesn't think twice about tossing rowdy students out the window into a pond below".
+Another example of this librarian type is depicted in Citizen Kane.